dalmiro-huete/hopperhock-site/README.md

 # Hopperhock website
-Website in Next Js for an startup we had with other two friends to brings software services in CR
+Website in Next Js for an startup we had with other two friends to bring software services in CR

 ## Setup Instructions